YejLL/Baekjoon/n1330/README.md

-∙Write a program to compare two numbers.
+Write a program to compare two numbers.

 If A is greater than B, print '>'